mikaelsvensson/achievements/README.md

     ...
     ~ $ curl -X POST http://localhost:9001/tasks/import-badges

+### Heroku database backup

+Create a database backup and download it using this Bash script:

+    $ ./heroku-database-download.sh

 ### More reading

 Want to know more about Java and Heroku?
 Here are some reading suggestions: